matiu/dolar-blue/README.md

 dolar-blue
 ==========

-Client for the dolar-blue.net API in nodejs
+Client for LaNacion.com and dolar-blue.net API in nodejs

 ## Synopsis